 Sleep tracking is included in even your most basic of fitness trackers nowadays.
 But CES 2018 has shown an increased focus on not only tracking your ZZZs, but also helping to improve your sleep.

 When it comes to health and well-being, activity during the day is an important component of leading a healthier lifestyle.
-But it’s overnight when your body does its physical and mental recovery, so it’s just as important to get a good night’s kip.
+But it’s overnight when your body does its physical and mental recovery, so it’s just as important to get a good night’s kip, which should start with one of our best mattresses.
 A solid night of sleep has also been linked with a range of health benefits, from lower stress levels and improved mental and athletic performance.
 Those who sleep well also tend to find it easier to lose body fat.

 Traipsing the floors of CES, it’s clear that sleep is one of the big focuses of fitness tech in the coming year.
 Here are some of the more interesting products I’ve seen, from the big players to the plucky upstarts to the plain weird.